D.J. Moore Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- Moore is averaging 65.7 receiving yards per game in six career matchups against the Falcons, 17.8 fewer than his receiving yards prop bet over/under for Sunday's game (83.5).
+- In his six matchups against the Falcons, Moore's 65.7 receiving yards average is 17.8 less than his over/under for Sunday's game (83.5).

-- Moore has caught a touchdown pass versus the Falcons twice, but did not have multiple TDs in either of those games.
+- In six matchups with the Falcons, Moore has had a TD catch twice, but never more than one in any single game.

-- The 263.2 yards per game the Falcons are giving up through the air makes them the NFL's 19th-ranked pass defense.
+- The 263.2 passing yards the Falcons allow per game makes them the NFL's 19th-ranked pass defense this season.

-- With 15 passing TDs allowed this season, the Falcons defense is ranked 27th in the NFL.
+- With 15 passing TDs conceded this season, the Falcons defense is ranked 27th in the NFL.

 Recent Performances

-- In last week's outing against the Giants, Moore was targeted 10 times, totaling 73 yards on six receptions.
+- Against the Giants last week, Moore was targeted 10 times and totaled 73 yards on six receptions.

-- Moore has contributed with 188 yards on 16 grabs during his last three games.
-He was targeted 30 times and put up 62.7 receiving yards per game.
+- Moore has caught 16 passes on 30 targets for 188 yards over his last three outings, averaging 62.7 yards per game.

 Moore's Carolina Teammates